rks101/webapps/README.md

 [DPG on GitBook](https://docs.cdpi.dev/the-dpi-wiki/dpg-and-dpi).
 It has a paid subscription model.

-[Two different pages to show specs - which is more informative and elegant](https://rfsafe.com/phones/apple-iphone-17/) or [Apple](https://www.apple.com/iphone-17/specs/) - both miss to report the Impedance value for Audio!
+Two different pages to show technical specs - which is more [informative](https://rfsafe.com/phones/apple-iphone-17/) or [elegant](https://www.apple.com/iphone-17/specs/) - both miss to report the Impedance value for Audio!

 ----